fshowalter/franksmovielog.com-v1/content/reviews/0964-stereo-tile-3b-of-a-caee-educational-mosaic-1969.md

 venue_notes:
 ---

-David Cronenberg’s first feature.
-Proffered as an educational film from the fictional Canadian Academy of Erotic Enquiry, the film documents telepathic experiments conducted on a group of young people.
+**David Cronenberg’s first feature.** Proffered as an educational film from the fictional Canadian Academy of Erotic Enquiry, the film documents telepathic experiments conducted on a group of young people.

 <!-- end -->

 Shot in silent black-and-white with clinical voice-over narration, I found the film near-impenetrable, yet intriguing.
-It lacks an overt narrative, but the thematic through line to Cronenberg's <span data-imdb-id="tt0081455">_Scanners_</span> proves evident.
+It lacks an overt narrative, but the thematic through-line to Cronenberg's <span data-imdb-id="tt0081455">_Scanners_</span> proves evident.